toliktolik/atomic-redux/README.md

 This project is for educational and research purposes, demonstrating AI-assisted reverse engineering techniques.
 The original Heavy Weapon game is owned by PopCap Games / Electronic Arts.
 This remake is not affiliated with or endorsed by PopCap or EA.

 If you own Heavy Weapon and want to study its implementation, please purchase the original game.

+Disclosure: I've previously worked on the original Heavy Weapon for Xbox 20 years ago but I do not hold access to any original game source files.

 ## 🙏 Acknowledgments